pwikapanel/illustrator-panel/dmg-creation/README.md

 This page has several parts:

 - creating the disk icon
+- creating the folder hierarchy
-- creating the empty disk
+- creating the empty disk image
+- adding everything to the disk image
+- adding background images
+- adding the disk icon
+- arranging the windows & icons

+* * * * *

+### Creating the ICNS Icon File

 ***
 https://stackoverflow.com/questions/96882/how-do-i-create-a-nice-looking-dmg-for-mac-os-x-using-command-line-tools